-There is a low likelihood of upward rating movement in view of the negative outlook.
-DBSA's outlook could change to stable if the sovereign rating outlook is stabilized and the bank maintains a resilient financial performance.
+There is a low likelihood of a rating upgrade in view of the negative rating outlook.
+DBSA's rating outlook could change to stable if both the sovereign rating outlook is stabilised and DBSA maintains its resilient financial performance.

 Factors that could lead to a downgrade